-- The stitches that Dr. Gocke and Dr. McAdams place will fall out on their own.
+The stitches that our surgeons place will fall out on their own.
 At that point, you can use a regular, non-electric toothbrush for your teeth, which our office can provide.

-Dr. Gocke and Dr. McAdams see their McLean patients a week after their procedure.
+Our surgeons see their patients a week after their procedure.
 Most dental implants need about three months to heal, at which point patients return for a second follow-up appointment.
 Once they determine that the implants are ready, our surgeons will refer you back to your dentist, who will attach the final crowns and complete the treatment.

 Dental Implants Frequently Asked Questions

 Caring for dental implants is simple and easy.
 Patients just need to follow standard basic oral hygiene protocols, much like they do with their normal teeth.
 Brushing twice a day and flossing will help keep the implants and the surrounding teeth and gums clean and healthy.
 While dental implants cannot get cavities, they can harbor bacteria that can cause decay in adjacent teeth, so keeping them clean is imperative to overall oral health.
-McLean patients will also want to schedule a dental checkup every six months, so Dr. Gocke or Dr. McAdams can take a look at the implants and make sure there are no issues.
+Patients will also want to schedule a dental checkup every six months, so our surgeons can take a look at the implants and make sure there are no issues.